Is it possible to build muscle in a calorie deficit? If so, what’s the best way to go about doing so? Here’s everything you need to know.

 However, for most people wanting to gain muscle while losing fat, four days of weight training a week is plenty.

-Although there are many effective training programs out there, a 4-day upper/lower split, where you work the upper and lower body muscle groups on separate days, is one of my favourites.
+Although there are many effective training programs out there, a 4-day upper/lower split, where you work the upper and lower body muscle groups on separate days, is one of my favorites.

 You’ll find a complete 4-day upper/lower split here.